Who Was James W. Pine? Rediscovering a West Hartford Figure (NWL)

 James Wallace Pine is one of the millions of individuals that contributed to West Hartford's history.
 To those that knew him, Pine was a hat maker, poet, historian, minister, militia organizer, and dairy man, and his family was a West Hartford fixture during the late 19th and early 20th centuries.
 But do you know James Pine?

 Born and raised in a colony of free Blacks in the slave state of Connecticut, Pine led a life few could have dreamed of in the Victorian age, let alone at a time when millions of his fellow Black Americans were enslaved.
-Local History Librarian Brett Freiburger will share the story of this man that found support and success in a young, growing community.
+Local History Librarian Brett Freiburger will share the story of this man that found support and success in a young, growing community, followed by a facilitated discussion with Adrienne Billings-Smith.

 Registration required.
 Registration opens one month before the program at 7:00pm.